◊ THE CLASS: 60 min Moksha ◊

 - Blocks and bands in the practice room

 - Lockers (don’t forget a lock!)

-Kristen was our instructor for the 60min Moksha class, and she is also the Studio Manager.
+Kristen was our instructor for the 60min Moksha class during our first review, and she’s also the Studio Manager.
 Her teaching style is the absolute bomb.com.
-She is totally down to earth, approachable, and super natural at teaching.
+She’s totally down to earth, approachable, and super natural at teaching.
 Kristen has a voice that exudes happiness, and she made us feel welcome and comfortable practicing in her studio.
-She demonstrated some of the class, but spent the majority of her time walking around the room and providing hands-on adjustments to individuals who needed it.
-We noticed after the second flow that a large portion of the class was fairly new to yoga (New Year’s resolutions for the win!) and we were seriously impressed when Kristen noticed too and modified the practice to accommodate the room.
+She demonstrated some of the class, but spent the majority of her time walking the room and providing hands-on adjustments.
+A large portion of the class was fairly new to yoga and we were seriously impressed when Kristen noticed too and modified the practice to accommodate the room.
 Kristen is passionate about smart flow style yoga, and actually stopped the class for a few moments to demonstrate step by step what the flow should look like, and how to properly execute each pose.
 We LOVE this approach, and we love that Kristen was thinking on her feet.
-Kristen kept the pace for a very fluid class and she built an extremely logical practice that didn’t see us bouncing from standing to seated positions too often, but instead focused on each in turn to push our bodies to the limit before moving on.
 If we could give her more fruit, we totally would – absolutely one of our favorite instructors so far.

 LEVEL OF DIFFICULTY

 WAY HARD | HARD | MIDDLE OF THE ROADSIES | CHILL | HELLA CHILL